This timeline spans two weeks from 22 August (one week prior to landfall) to 5 September (one week after landfall) – all times CDT.

 After starting to allow residents back into the city, the Mayor of New Orleans orders another evacuation for fear of Hurricane Rita; with the levees and pumping system in a weakened state, even a near-miss could bring flooding back to areas that have begun to dry out.

 The official death toll in all states is now 973.
 Mississippi has refused to raise its death toll above 218, or to explain why.
 Thousands of dead in Mississippi and Louisiana have not been counted, nor have the bodies been retrieved.

 Virtually all of New Orleans 1.4 million residents had to evacuate, and most of the city – almost 180 square miles – was swamped by Lake Pontchartrain.
 The cost of hurricane damage and recovery may exceed $200 billion, a price tag far above the recovery costs of 9/11.
 (For reference, the material losses from Hurricane Andrew in 1992 totaled $12.5 billion.)

 Inevitably, in the Katrina after-action report, serious errors at the local, state and national level of government will be discovered, and emergency plans will be revised accordingly.

-But -- individual preparedness is the front line of national preparedness.
+But – individual preparedness is the front line of national preparedness.
 Local, state and federal government agencies could not begin to pre-position emergency-relief inventories for every contingency plan across the nation.
-Government agencies will likely not be able to meet even minimal needs for days or even weeks, depending on the nature of the catastrophe, and only then after the surge of response and recovery efforts is sufficient. (<%=site_refdomain%> posts an excellent resource page "Recommended Action Plan" at <%=site_refurl%>/useprpc/ with all you need to know about emergency preparedness measures for yourself and your family.)
+Government agencies will likely not be able to meet even minimal needs for days or even weeks, depending on the nature of the catastrophe, and only then after the surge of response and recovery efforts is sufficient. ( posts an excellent resource page “Recommended Action Plan” at /useprpc/ with all you need to know about emergency preparedness measures for yourself and your family.)